takuya-motoshima/metronic-extension/README.md

 ## Release Notes
 All changes can be found [here](CHANGELOG.md).

+- [3.0.13] - 2024/12/31
+    - Fixed a bug where the data table loading indicator was not displayed when the locale option was set to Japanese.
 - [3.0.12] - 2024/12/31
     - Fixed a bug where the data table loading indicator was not displayed.
 - [3.0.11] - 2024/12/27